My parents never did the whole Santa thing when I was a kid.

 “No, you always lub me.”
 He finally answered.

-We live in an unfortunate world that tells us if we “do good” we’ll get good, which, let’s be honest, isn’t always the case.
+We live in an unfortunate world that tells us if we “do good,” we’ll get good, which isn’t always the case.

-I feel as though I’d be telling them to perform if I taught them this.
+I’d tell them to perform if I taught them this.

 Dance monkeys, dance.